-Open Fetches the current GCP VM instance name and the zone and project to which the instance belongs, using its metadata.
+Open Fetches the current GCP VM instance name and the zone and project to

 Online Attaches the GCP disk to the VM instance.

 Offline Detaches the GCP disk from the VM instance.

 Monitor Determines whether the GCP data disk is attached to the current VM instance or to any other VM instance within or outside the cluster.
 It also identifies the mode in which the disk is attached and accordingly returns a status value.

-Detaches the GCP disk from the VM instance.
+Clean Detaches the GCP disk from the VM instance.